 Many of the Instructors who use Turnitin prefer students to approach them in the first instance too, so they can have a meaningful discussion with the student about why the paper needs to be deleted.

-What happens to the paper once a request has been sent?
+What happens to the paper once I've sent a request?

-The paper will still be accessible in the LTI Inbox.
-However, an icon will be shown to indicate the paper is pending deletion.
+The paper will be moved to the 'Pending Requests' view within the Assignment Inbox.
+If you use the All Papers view, an icon will be shown to indicate the paper is pending deletion.

-Nothing will happen to the paper itself until you, the Turnitin Administrator, has approved the request.
-If Turnitin finds any matches to the paper before you have approved the request, the paper will still show in Similarity Reports.
+Nothing will happen to the paper itself until your Turnitin Administrator has approved the request.
+If Turnitin finds any matches to the paper before the administrator has approved the request, the paper will still show in Similarity Reports.

-We'd recommend instructors to not add any further grading to a paper that has been requested for deletion.
+We'd recommend not adding any further grading to a paper that you have requested for deletion.
 Any associated grading will also be deleted along with the paper.

 The paper will no longer appear in any new Similarity Reports.